 Among 1,683 subjects, melatonin decreased latent onset of sleep, improved overall sleep quality, and prolonged total sleeping time. .

 Research has shown that normal nocturnal increase in melatonin production is reduced in patients with Autism Spectrum Disorder (ASD), resulting in frequent sleep disturbances .

 Uterine Health and Pelvic Pain Relief

 Deficient melatonin levels may be reliable indicators of endometrial cancer .
 Its essential functions in the human ovary indicate that it may serve as a therapeutic agent for conditions such as polycystic ovary syndrome (PCOS) and premature ovarian failure, as well as endometriosis .

-Melatonin has also been demonstrated effective in the treatment of hypertensive patients with metabolic syndrome.
-A 2010 study with thirty patients with metabolic syndrome revealed that systolic and diastolic blood pressure were significantly decreased while antioxidative enzymes were significantly increased after two months of consistent nightly melatonin administration .
+Melatonin has been clinically proven to yield a direct impact on cardiovascular health. .
+A 2010 study using 30 patients with metabolic syndrome revealed that systolic and diastolic blood pressure were significantly decreased while antioxidative enzymes were significantly increased after two months of consistent nightly melatonin administration .